webonise/Front-End/Guidelines/CMS-page-and-its-link-in-main-nav.md

   ![alt tag](/images/Magento-images/cms5.jpg)

 7.Goto Admin panel → System → Cache Management and click on Flush Magento Cache button.
 You need to do this to clear the cache and for your changes to get reflected.
-Your link to Services page will appear on your main navigation bar.

   ![alt tag](/images/Magento-images/cms6.jpg)